UNLOC/whiteboard/source/includes/_errors.md

 # Errors

-<aside class="notice">This error section is stored in a separate file in `includes/_errors.md`.
-Whiteboard allows you to optionally separate out your docs into many files...just save them to the `includes` folder and add them to the top of your `index.md`'s frontmatter.
-Files are included in the order listed.</aside>

-The Kittn API uses the following error codes:
+The UNLOC API uses the following error codes:

 Error Code | Meaning
 ---------- | -------
-400 | Bad Request -- Your request sucks
+400 | Bad Request -- Your request is malformed
-401 | Unauthorized -- Your API key is wrong
+401 | Authentication failure -- Your API key is wrong 403 | Forbidden -- You do not have permissions to act on the resource 404 | Not Found -- The lock/key was not found
-403 | Forbidden -- The kitten requested is hidden for administrators only 404 | Not Found -- The specified kitten could not be found 405 | Method Not Allowed -- You tried to access a kitten with an invalid method 406 | Not Acceptable -- You requested a format that isn't json 410 | Gone -- The kitten requested has been removed from our servers 418 | I'm a teapot
-429 | Too Many Requests -- You're requesting too many kittens!
-Slow down!
+405 | Method Not Allowed -- You tried to access a resource with an invalid method 406 | Not Acceptable -- You requested a format that isn't json 409 | Conflict -- For example, a key that has already been deleted was attempted deleted again 422 | Unprocessable Entity -- A parameter was malformed, for example an invalid phone number 429 | Too Many Requests -- Please slow down
-500 | Internal Server Error -- We had a problem with our server.
-Try again later.
-503 | Service Unavailable -- We're temporarially offline for maintanance.
+500 | Internal Server Error -- We are having problems 503 | Service Unavailable -- We're temporarially offline for maintanance.
 Please try again later.